Standing Front Shoulder Plate / Dumbbell / Kettlebell Raises

 Related exercises to discover

-Standing front shoulder plate / dumbbell / kettlebell raises is a gym work out exercise that targets abs and shoulders and also involves upper back & lower traps.
-Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Shadow boxing, medicine ball rotational passes and underhand grip barbell bench press are related exercise that target the same muscle groups as standing front shoulder plate / dumbbell / kettlebell raises.
-Visit our free illustrated exercise directory for more exercises to try in your workouts.
+Standing front shoulder plate / dumbbell / kettlebell raises is a gym exercise that targets abs and shoulders and also works upper back & lower traps.
+Use the illustration and instructions above to learn how to perform this exercise with proper form.
+Related exercises that work similar muscle groups include Boxing with a punching bag, plank scapula push ups / planks scaps and bear crawls.
+Browse our free illustrated exercise directory for more exercises.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.